gsa-tts-archived/handbook/pages/about-us/center-of-excellence/operations/collaboration.md

 ## Conduct codes

-As employees of GSA, FAS, TTS, and TTS Consulting, we must adhere to a few layers of conduct codes:
+As employees of GSA, FAS, and TTS we must adhere to a few layers of conduct codes:
 - [GSA Information Technology (IT) General Rules of Behavior](https://insite.gsa.gov/directives-library/gsa-information-technology-it-general-rules-of-behavior-4)
 - [TTS Code of Conduct]({% page "/about-us/code-of-conduct/" %})
 - [TTS Slack Code of Conduct](#slack-code-of-conduct)